Mean-field limit of non-exchangeable systems: A new hierarchy

 where $T_1$ is the only tree with one vertex $\{1\}$.
 Here, for any tree $T$ with vertices $\{1,\ldots,n\}$ and any such vertex $i$, we will denote by $T+i$ to the new tree with vertices $\{1,\ldots,n+1\}$ after adding the leaf $n+1$ at node $i$.
 The family of all labeled trees of arbitrary order is then defined by $\Tree:=\cup_{n=1}^\infty\Tree_n$.
 Note that, in particular, $\Tree$ contains all possible trees modulo graph isomorphism. \end{enumerate} \end{defi}

 \begin{rem}[Directed graphs and directed trees.]
 Our graphs $G=(V,E)$ are {\em a priori} assumed directed so that $(i,j)\in E$ and $(j,i)\in E$ do not in general represent the same edge.
-Since we work with labeled trees, those are imbued with a natural orientation starting from the root.
-When $T$ is a labeled tree, we shall for this reason write $(i,j)\in T$ to indicate such an oriented edge: $(i,j)\in T$ if there exists an edge between vertices $i$ and $j$ and if $i$ is closer to the root than $j$. \end{rem}
+Since we work with labeled trees, those are imbued with a natural orientation starting from the root. \end{rem}

 With this notation, we introduce our family of observables $\{\mathcal{O}_N^T:\,T\in \Tree\}$ as follows.

 \begin{defi}[Observables] Consider any solution $(\bar f_i)_{i=1,\ldots,N}$ of \eqref{independ} with weights $(w_{ij})_{i,j=1,\ldots,N}$.
 Then, we define the family of time-dependent Radon measures: